-- <Output>, string, required parameter identifies an entity to be used as output for this step.
-This XML node recognizes the following attributes: - class, required string attribute, main object class type.
-This string corresponds to the tag of the main object's type used in the input.
-For this role, only 'DataObjects', 'Databases', and 'OutStreamManager' may be used. - type, required string attribute, the actual entity type.
-This attribute specifies the object type within the main object class.
-For example, if the class attribute is 'DataObjects', the type attribute might be 'PointSet'.
+- class, required string attribute, main object class type.
+This string corresponds to the tag of the main object's type used.
+Only 'Optimizers' can be used for this role. - type, required string attribute, the actual entity type.
+This attribute needs to specify the object type within the Optimizers object class.
+For example, the type attribute might be 'SPSA', etc. See Section 13 for all the different types currently supported.